 What to ask yourself

 If you want to be confident that you will achieve your goals or keep your resolutions, here are a few simple questions that you can ask yourself.
-(By the way, you can join my online class on 4 January to explore this topic in more detail.
-Free to register.)

 - What is bothering me most in my life right now?